Colloid

 A colloid is a mixture in which one substance consisting of microscopically dispersed insoluble particles is suspended throughout another substance.
 Some definitions specify that the particles must be dispersed in a liquid, while others extend the definition to include substances like aerosols and gels.
 The term colloidal suspension refers unambiguously to the overall mixture (although a narrower sense of the word suspension is distinguished from colloids by larger particle size).
 A colloid has a dispersed phase (the suspended particles) and a continuous phase (the medium of suspension).
-The dispersed phase particles have a diameter of approximately 1 nanometre to 1 micrometre.